serenity-is/docs/tutorials/movies/allowing_multiple_genre_selection.md

 }
 ```

-Above, we introduce a new formatter, *GenresFormatter*, and register it with the Serenity type system using the *@Decorators.registerFormatter* decorator.
+Above, we introduce a new formatter, *GenreListFormatter*, and register it with the Serenity type system using the *@Decorators.registerFormatter* decorator.
 These decorators serve a purpose similar to .NET attributes.

 All formatters must implement the Formatter interface, which includes a *format* method that accepts a *ctx* parameter of type *FormatterContext*.